jd-solanki/jd-solanki.github.io/src/blog/aws-my-findings.md

 - Prefer `layer_<layer_name>` for Lambda layers.
 It helps in identifying from which layer the function is using the code.
 - Always use cloudformation with versioning to setup your AWS resources.
 It allows you to track changes and roll back if needed.
   - Use cloudformation designer & related tool to visualize your AWS infra.
+- Enable AWS Cost Anomaly Detection to monitor your spending and receive alerts for unusual spending patterns.
+Generally, I prefer 10% threshold on AWS account.

 <!-- ## 📝 Snippets -->